A Comprehensive List of Hindu Gods and Goddesses

 Goddess Kali

 Devi Kali is the fierce form of Goddess Parvati.
 She took this form to kill a demon, Raktabija.
-She is depicted as wearing a skirt of demon hands and a garland of skulls.
+She is depicted wearing a skirt of demon hands and a garland of skulls.
 The book Kalika Purana is dedicated to her.

 6. Lord Krishna: